 5) Close the Deal

-Once you’ve more or less decided on a particular used tractor that you’d like to purchase, it’s always a good idea to double check how the sales transaction itself will be handled.
+Once you’ve more or less decided on a particular used tractor that you’d like to purchase, it’s always a good idea to double-check how the sales transaction itself will be handled.
 For example, will financing with attractive terms be available for your purchase?
 Will transportation be provided by the seller, or will you need to arrange transport?
 Is an extended protection plan (warranty) available?
+Answering these questions before closing the deal on your next used tractor is extremely important to be sure you don’t end up with any hidden costs after your purchase.

-And, finally, the availability of parts and service on a timely basis is an important factor as well.
-The sales professional at your John Deere dealership can assist you with all of these questions.
-Wrapping up the deal is usually quite straightforward once you’ve chosen just the right tractor for your needs—most experienced sellers will be able to guide you through the process of closing the deal.
+Wrapping up the deal with MachineFinder is usually quite straightforward once you’ve chosen just the right tractor for your needs — and most experienced sellers will be able to guide you through the process of closing the deal.